 The Darlington Forge Company Limited was established on Albert Hill in 1854 by Cowans, Sheldon & Co of Carlisle.
 Together with other manufacturers, including the Whessoe Foundry Company Limited, the Darlington Forge went on to help the town to develop a world-class reputation for heavy engineering.

 History of the Darlington Forge

 Below are a selection of photographs which were used to promote some of the engineering achievements of the Darlington Forge Company.
 They included for the Olympic, Britannic and Titanic liners.
-Hover the mouse over the images to see information about them or show them as a gallery to pause on each individual photo.
+Click on an image to see information it:

 Darlington Forge Seimens Department

 Malcolm Mowbray started work in the Siemens department of the Darlington Forge in 1960 at the age of 15.
 His first job was as a steel smelter on the furnaces.
 During the next 6 years he worked in the whole of the department covering the smelting process, ladles, casting pits, troughs, head and top plate moulding.